 - Leave cookies for Santa in a special way

-- Family game night/movie night tradition
+- Host a family game night/movie night tradition

 - Christmas Eve box tradition